Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/After Arrival.md

 - Bank account: [This site](https://www.rug.nl/education/bachelor/international-students/financial-matters/opening-dutch-bank-account?tcid=verint_10_14002_14009) may be useful in providing an overview of Dutch banks.
 You must find a geldmaat if you want to deposit cash.
 "Geldmaat" is the Dutch word for ATM.
 Keep in mind that all the geldmaats doesn't take notes.
 I know two of them in Groningen: one in the Paddepoel, and the other is in the city center, near ABNAmro bank.
   - It may take some time opening a Dutch banck account.
 You can consider online banks like Revolut.
+  - While a €10, €20, and €100 (not always) is accepted everywhere without issue, none of the stores accept €200 and €500 notes.

 - DigiD: It is related to tax fairs, and you must apply for it from this [link](https://digid.nl/aanvragen) after receiving your BSN number.
 (DigiD can be used later for zorgtoeslag, huurtoeslag, etc.) .